Neker-k/WUI/README.md

 # WUI

-A modest attempt at designing web human interfaces using only JavaScript
+A modest attempt at a generic way to design web user interfaces using only JavaScript

 ## Why ?